 There are no elementary, middle, or high schools owned or operated by the Tribe; however, the Tribe does maintain childcare and Head Start facilities.
 The Elders' Center also serves as the Head Start facility.
+Since completion of the last plan, a new Elders' Center has been built.
 The Elders' Center provides daily meals for seniors and does have a kitchen facility.
 There is also a Tribal Community Center, which serves as a gathering place for Tribal citizens.
-All of the three facilities could be utilized as emergency shelters as needed, including cooling and warming shelters.
+All of these facilities could be utilized as emergency shelters as needed, including cooling and warming shelters.